by Hubert CHANSON (h.chanson@uq.edu.au)

 masonry.
 They are still in use and their long-lasting operation

-the soundness of design and the quality of the masonry construction.
-It
+demonstrates the soundness of design and the quality of the masonry

-is generally believed that the thickness of cylindrical arch was
+construction.
+It is generally believed that the thickness of cylindrical

-using the thin cylinder formula.
-It is worth noting that three dams
+arch was calculated using the thin cylinder formula.
+It is worth noting

-built in the British empire.
-Two structures were designed by Royal
+that three dams were built in the British empire.
+Two structures were

 beside).
 In 1900-1901, the dam was heightened with the addition of